 Let's shoot two subjects on the one afternoon/evening.
 First we'll start down at Karekare Falls.
 So let's meet at the beach carpark and we'll walk up to the falls.
 Here you can practice your long exposure skills.
-This shoot will work best with a neutral density filter of at least 6 stops, but 10 stops would be better.
+This shoot will work best with a neutral density filter of at least 6 stops.
 We want to lengthen the exposure to make the water milky.

 As always wear warm clothing and bring a plastic bag to cover your camera in case a shower passes, it is the West Coast after all.
 You may want to consider some footwear that you don't mind getting a little wet as we may have to walk across the small stream leading down to the beach and/or get our feet a little damp on the wet sand near the water's edge.
 We won't be doing any 'true' seascapes here - meaning you won't be going into the water as such.

 Gear: as always a tripod is a must, some ND and graduated filters are a privilege and a wide angle lens will serve you best overall.
 Any kit lens around 18mm or 24mm will also work well.
 Bring a snack and some water, it’s a long afternoon.